 Types of work experience

-An internship normally lasts from six to twelve weeks.
-Employers often utilise their internship schemes as a talent pipeline for their graduate programmes, and many internships offered by large graduate recruiters are advertised to penultimate year students as they hope to convert summer interns into graduate hires.
-You may occasionally see internships advertised as ‘placements,’ so read the description carefully to make sure it is what you’re looking for.
+An internship normally lasts from 6 to 12 weeks.
+Employers often utilise their internship schemes as a talent pipeline for their graduate programmes; large graduate recruiters frequently advertise to penultimate year students, hoping to convert summer interns into graduate hires.
+Internships may be listed as ‘placements,’ so read the description carefully to make sure it is what you’re looking for.

-The deadlines for applying for advertised summer internships are often in the autumn term, so it is worth starting to research your summer plans as early as possible.
+Summer internship application deadlines are usually in the autumn term, so it is worth researching your summer plans as early as possible.
 However, opportunities do still come up closer to the summer, especially with small and medium sized companies.
-Review our guidance on job hunting to understand where to look for advertised internships and understand more about the hidden job market.

 Some companies offer shorter experiences specifically for first years (or second years on a four-year degree programme).
-These Insight days/weeks often take place over the Easter or Christmas vacation period and are designed to give students a taster of the industry and often include work shadowing, training sessions, presentations and tours of workplaces.
-Review our guidance on job hunting to understand where to look for advertised spring insights.
+These Insight Days/Weeks are designed to give students a taster of the industry and often include work shadowing, training sessions, presentations and tours of workplaces.
+They often take place over the Easter or Christmas vacation period.

 These are usually fixed terms of structured work experience, typically 6 or 12 months, and form part of the degree a student is on.
 Most departments at Imperial now offer the opportunity to undertake an industrial placement.
 If you are unsure whether you are currently registered on a course that includes an industrial placement, please contact your relevant department admissions team.
 Review our resources on Industrial Placements for further information.

-Part-time jobs provide an opportunity for developing skills whilst earning money.
-This is not always confined to the summer vacations and includes working in shops, pubs and bars, factories, restaurants, etc. It may be difficult to find work that directly aligns to the area of study, but the importance of transferrable skills gained from part-time work should not be overlooked.
-Employers place value on part-time work, as it enables students to develop transferable skills such as customer service experience and or effective communication (especially useful for students who may not speak English as a first language) as well as team-work and commercial awareness.
+Part-time job are not always confined to the summer vacations and can include working in shops, pubs and bars, factories, restaurants, etc. Employers place value on part-time work, as it enables students to develop transferable skills such as customer service experience and or effective communication (especially useful for students who may not speak English as a first language) as well as team-work and commercial awareness.

 Think carefully about the number of hours of work which you plan to undertake; you will need to make sure that you can balance the demands of your course with any part-time work you undertake.
 If you are studying in the UK on a visa then please check your visa conditions to ensure that you are only working the permitted number of hours per week during term time.
 If you have any queries about working hours and your visa please contact the International Student Support team.